D00NIK/dmpk-xyz/content/_index.md

 ### Anyway, make yourself comfortable.
 I won't be formal here, so make yourself comfortable.
 Do not hesitate to contact me if you have any complaints.

-Note: This site is JS, ads, Google, etcetera free.
-I built it as a matter of performance and privacy.
-You're not tracked here!